Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

-Because of photoexcited electrons, both the ionic frequencies and damping constants become time dependent and deviate from their equilibrium values.
-To estimate the nonequilibrium frequency, we use the same approximation as in Sec.~\ref{subsec:Phonon Bloch equations}, namely a time-dependent adiabatic approximation for the dynamical matrix.
-Phonon frequencies are then obtained using Eq.~\eqref{eq:renormalized_phonon_frequencies}, and we set $\widetilde{\omega}_{\vb{0}\nu} = \omega_{\vb{0}\nu}(t)$.
-For the HWHM phonon damping, we use the expression from Refs.~\cite{Allen1972, Calandra2010}:
+Because of the photoexcited electrons, both the phonon frequencies and the damping constants become time dependent and deviate from their equilibrium values.
+Formally, this amounts to evaluating the change in the density due to a nuclear displacement using the instantaneous electronic and phononic state as the reference.
+To estimate the nonequilibrium frequency, we use a time-dependent adiabatic approximation for the dynamical matrix.
+The phonon frequencies are then obtained using Eq.~\eqref{eq:renormalized_phonon_frequencies}, and we set ${\omega}_{\vb{0}\nu}^0 \to \omega_{\vb{0}\nu}(t)$.
+For the HWHM phonon damping, the screened-screened vertex structure of the approximate electron-phonon self-energy~\cite{Calandra2010,Stefanucci_Perfetto2025} yields the Allen formula~\cite{Allen1972}:

-where we include the time dependence of both electronic and phononic degrees of freedom.
+where we include the time dependence of both the electronic and phononic degrees of freedom.